In Episode 71, Quinn & Brian discuss: Why raising the status of girls can help change everything.

 Brian: See you later.

-Quinn: Our guest today is Katharine Wilkinson.
+Quinn: All right.
+Let's do this.
+Here we go.
+Our guest today is Katharine Wilkinson.
 And together, we're going to discuss, Brian, how, this is crazy, how not treating women and girls like shit can also help save the world.
 You would think that this would be obvious.
 Katharine, welcome.

 Katharine: Hi, guys.
 Thanks for having me.